DogFoodAdvisor is reader supported See how

 Our Verdict

-Each recipe includes its AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.
+The table below shows each recipe in this range including our rating and the AAFCO nutrient profile: Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.

 Recipe and Label Analysis

-Wellness Complete Health Adult Deboned Chicken and Oatmeal Recipe was selected to represent the other products in the line for detailed recipe and nutrient analysis.
+Wellness Complete Health Adult Deboned Chicken and Oatmeal was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Estimated Dry Matter Nutrient Content